Facebook-style Statuses: API and Theming

 Facebook-style Statuses provides a robust API to allow developers (and themers) to shape their site the way they want it.
 This page refers to the 2.x branch of Facebook-style Statuses.

-See also the drupalcontrib.org function documentation taken straight out of the code (but be aware that it is based on a beta version of the FBSS code and so is not up-to-date).
+See also the drupalcontrib.org function documentation taken straight out of the code (but be aware that it may not be up-to-date).

 Theme functions